 When: April (four days)

-Celebrating Texas talents, Old Settler’s is a special event that happens annually in April.
-The four-day festival features over 30 different bands, with a focus on bluegrass, country, Americana, and roots music.
-There’s also camping available on-site for those who want to make a weekend out of it.
+Old Settler’s is an annual April event that showcases Texas talents.
+This four-day festival highlights over 30 bands focusing on bluegrass, country, Americana, and roots music.
+On-site camping is available for those making a weekend of it.

 2. UTOPIAfest